Wellbeing

 From time-to-time students experience difficulties in class or in the playground.
 Students are supported to resolve issues as they arise and discuss their concerns under teacher supervision.
 Students accept the consequences for their decisions and behaviour and when appropriate, make amends to anyone who has been disturbed by their behaviour.

-Dogs Connect- Introducing Buddy
+Dogs Connect- Buddy the Wellbeing Dog

+We are proud to run the Dogs Connect program in our school.
 This whole school wellbeing program involves Buddy the wellbeing dog being part of our community.

 Buddy is a much loved and important member of our community, who loves being in the classroom and supporting our students.
+In his time in the role, Buddy has participated in our school colour run, listened to students read, graciously allowed students, staff and families to give him pats, visited school camps and much more.

 Respectful Relationships